 EMEA.
-The year-over-year growth in Sales Leaders and Customers in this segment, as well as revenue for both the second quarter and the first half of 2018, reflects continued success of Sales Leader social selling initiatives, as well as successful product initiatives, including products that are conducive to social selling.
-The increases in reported revenue of 15% for the second quarter and 23% for the first half also reflect favorable foreign-currency impacts of 8% and 12%, respectively.
+The year-over-year growth in revenue and Customers in this segment reflects continued success of Sales Leader social selling initiatives, as well as successful product initiatives, including products that are conducive to social selling.
+The 17% increase in reported revenue for the first nine months of 2018 also reflects a favorable foreign-currency impact of 7%.